 Marcy wakes often during the night and can’t get back to sleep.
 At these times she finds her mind going over all the things that have gone wrong in her life.
 She feels completely hopeless about her prospects for the future and doubts that she will ever have another relationship or will ever have a family.
 She is angry at herself for “being so stupid” and following Tim to this new town.

 She used to be an active person, but now Marcy stays indoors most weekends, and doesn’t bother to eat or wash unless she has to.
 She has stopped contacting her friends and doesn’t get much enjoyment out of the things that used to matter to her.

 What Is Depression?

 We all feel low sometimes – sadness and suffering are a normal part of life.
-It is normal to feel sad if we get bad news, or if we lose something or someone.
-Low mood can become depression if it carries on for longer than normal, and if it starts to affect you in other ways:
+It is normal to feel sad if we get bad news, or if we lose something or someone that matters to us.
+Low mood, or ‘feeling blue’ can become depression if it carries on for longer than normal, and if it starts to affect you in other ways:

 - Feeling low for most of the day

 - Not being interested in things that used to interest you

 - Change in appetite – significant weight loss, or weight gain